nfdi4plants/ARC-specification/ISA-XLSX.md

 | source1       | sample collection | sample1       |
 | source2       | sample collection | sample1       |

-# Datamap Table
+# Datamap table sheets

-`Datamap Table` are used to describe the contents of data files.
+`Datamap Table sheets` are used to describe the contents of data files.

-In the `Datamap Table`, column headers MUST have the first letter of each word in upper case, with the exception of the referencing label (REF).
+In the `Datamap Table sheets`, column headers MUST have the first letter of each word in upper case, with the exception of the referencing label (REF).

 The content of the datamap table MUST be placed in an `xlsx table` whose name equals `datamapTable`.
 Each sheet MUST contain at most one such datamap table.
 Only cells inside this table are considered as part of the formatted metadata.

-`Datamap Table` are structured with fields organized on a per-row basis.
+`Datamap Table sheets` are structured with fields organized on a per-row basis.
 The first row MUST be used for column headers.
 Each body row is an implementation of a `data` node.

 ## Data column

-Every `Datamap Table` MUST contain a `Data` column.
+Every `Datamap Table sheet` MUST contain a `Data` column.
 Every  object in this column MUST correspond to a relevant data resource location, following the [Data Path Annotation](/ARC%20specification.md#data-path-annotation) patterns.
 If the annotation of the `Data` node refers not to the complete resource, but a part of it, a `Selector` MAY be added.
 This Selector MUST be separated from the resource location using a `#`— with no whitespace between: `location#selector`.
 If appropriate, the Selector SHOULD be formatted according to IRI fragment selectors specified by [W3](https://www.w3.org/TR/annotation-model/#fragment-selector).

 The format of the data resource MAY be further qualified using a `Data Format` column.
 The `Data Format` SHOULD be expressed using a [MIME format](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), most commonly consisting of two parts: a type and a subtype, separated by a slash (/) — with no whitespace between: `type/subtype`.
 If appropriate, a format from the list composed by [IANA](https://www.iana.org/assignments/media-types/media-types.xhtml)
 SHOULD be picked.
 Unregistered or niche encoding and file formats MAY be indicated instead via the most appropriate URL.